Create your first chat bot

 This article will walk you through the process of creating and testing your first chatbot.

-To run your bot in Genesys Engage cloud, you must register it in Designer and add it to a Designer application.
+To run your bot in Genesys Multicloud CX, you must register it in Designer and add it to a Designer application.
 For an overview of this process, consult How to create a chatbot.

 Create a bot

 Create a new bot and call it TravelBot and click Save.

 We’ve created a bot that will interact with users.
 It is preferable to have a bot per scenario.
 For example, you might require a bot that can handle travel-related activities and hotel room booking.Next, we’ll teach our bot to identify what the user wants by creating an intent.

 Let’s add an intent by clicking Add Intent and call it BookFlight.Next, we’ll create a few phrases called utterances that a customer might use to describe what they want to do.

 Let us add a few sample phrases that someone talking to our flight-booking bot might use and save them.
 For example:

 - I want to book a flight from Madrid to New York.

 - Book me a flight to San Fransisco.